Shanig03/Container-And-Iterators/Ex4/README.md

 ### Iterator Implementation
 - Each iterator maintains its own traversal logic
 - Exception handling for out-of-bounds access

+#### Note:
+* The MyContainer class uses std::vector for storage, which already manages memory and copying correctly.
+Therefore, the default implementations of the destructor, copy constructor, and assignment operators are sufficient and explicitly defaulted.
+* The iterator classes also use std::vector for their internal state and only store references or primitive types.
+Because of this, they do not require explicit implementations of the Rule of 3 functions—the compiler-generated versions are safe and correct.

 ### Error Handling
 - `std::runtime_error` for operational errors